 14. Drainage issues

 It is essential that the body drain all tumescent anaesthetic from the body post-surgery.
 Otherwise, Post-Liposuction Panniculitis (a type of inflammation) can occur.
-If you experience feelings of localised heat, redness or swelling, you should tell your surgeon, so they can distinguish between this condition and infection.
+If you experience feelings of localised heat, redness or swelling, you should tell your doctor, so they can distinguish between this condition and infection.

 Mild to moderate swelling on the lower body can happen after liposuction, with the most common areas being the legs and ankles.
-If a surgeon treats a large circumferential area of the legs or thighs in one day, this often leads to swelling.
+If a doctor treats a large circumferential area of the legs or thighs in one day, this often leads to swelling.
 Open-drainage and bimodal-compression can help to reduce any swelling.
 Our article on Post Liposuction garments will explain what you will need.

 After liposuction to the abdominal area, it is common for gravity to push blood-tinged fluid towards the genitals.
 This movement creates a bruising and swelling that usually lasts for two to three days.
 Using a compression garment can help alleviate and reduce symptoms.